Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   In live streaming a bundle of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=].
 CMAF has the notion of Switching Sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like Adaptation Set in [[!MPEGDASH]].
-To signal a switching set CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4 .
+To signal a switching set in a bundle, CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4 .

-  In addition, optional explicit signalling are allowed to signal switching sets.
+  In addition, optional explicit signalling are defined in this clause.
 This would mean the following steps could be implemented by the Live ingest source.

   1. a Live ingest source MAY generate a [=Switching Set ID=]  that is unique for each switching set in a